Flesh and the Spur: Production

 The film was originally titled Dead Man's Gun.

 Mike Connors also acted as executive producer and raised the money with Charles Lyons from Armenian friends for the film's $117,000 budget.
-He recalled being called in to a meeting with AIP's James H. Nicholson, Samuel Z. Arkoff and Alex Gordon.
+He recalled being called in to a meeting with AIP's James H. Nicholson, Samuel Z. Arkoff, and Alex Gordon.
 They showed him a poster of leading lady Marla English tied to a stake with fire ants crawling on her.
-Connors remarked that there was no such scene in the script.
-The AIP heads replied that the movie had been presold on the basis of Albert Kallis' artwork and that the anthill torture scene would be written in later.
-(This was a marketing ploy frequently used by AIP to promote films during pre-production, often before the screenplay had been written.)
+Connors remarked that no such scene was in the script.
+The AIP heads replied that the movie had been presold on the basis of Albert Kallis' artwork, and that the anthill torture scene would be written in later.
+(This was a marketing ploy frequently used by AIP to promote films during preproduction, often before the screenplay had been written.)
 Alex Gordon recalled dropping ants on the bound and gagged Marla.
 However, the ants would promptly run away from her.
-The ungagged Marla finally asked Gordon "Look, you've got six ants there, isn't that enough??"
+The ungagged Marla finally asked Gordon, "Look, you've got six ants there, isn't that enough??"

 Release

 The film was released on a double bill with Naked Paradise.
-Although popular it was the last Western made by AIP who preferred to concentrate on genres more specifically targeted at the teenage audience.
+Although popular, it was the last Western made by AIP, which preferred to concentrate on genres more specifically targeted at the teenaged audience.

 Marla English retired soon after making the film.

+Reception

+A contemporary review of the film in Variety reported that the film "is an unexciting Western, burdened with trite dialog and drawn-out situations," noting further that "Cahn's direction is unable to hurdle the dull aspects of the script, with the result that none of the players shows to advantage...Agar is lifeless."
+A review in TV Guide described the film as an "empty western" with an "uneventful plot."
+Critic Mark Franklin wrote that "the film is marked by snappy dialogue, an outlaw gang as inept as they come, and poorly conceived and choreographed action scenes," adding that "Connors steals the show as the devil-may-care vengeance seeker.
+Which isn't difficult considering Agar's wooden performance."